radekg/hibp/README.md

-# Self-hosted HIBP password hash check only
+# Self-hosted HiBP password hash check only

 This is an example of self-hosted HiBP pwned password list API with the k-anonymity setting.